Hôtel Alexandre

-Hôtel Alexandre (/fr/) also known as Hôtel Soult is a hôtel particulier in the 8th arrondissement of Paris, France designed by French architect Étienne-Louis Boullée.
+The Hôtel Alexandre (/fr/), also known as the Hôtel Soult, is an hôtel particulier in the 8th arrondissement of Paris, designed by French architect Étienne-Louis Boullée.
 The building was constructed from 1763 to 1766 and is the best surviving structure designed by Boullée.

 History

 Construction

 The hôtel particulier was commissioned by André-Claude-Nicolas Alexandre, a French financer.
 Boullée began designing the building at age 35, making it one of his earliest projects.

 A mansard roof was later added to the building, replacing its original rooftop terrace.

 Heritage designation

 The building was listed as a Monument historique on 4 November 1927.